ToonSpin/bme280-sensor/README.md

 ## Running the python script:

-1. `. $SOME_VENV_DIRECTORY/bin/activate`
-2. `sudo python bme280_sensor.py`. `sudo` is necessary to be able to read from `/dev/i2c-1`.
+`sudo` is necessary to be able to read from `/dev/i2c-1`, and the virtual environment activation makes sure that the correct Python version is used (i.e.

-That should be enough to get the script working as I've committed it now.
+Python 3) so it too needs to be in the `sudo` call.

+The only way I've been able to do this so far is to make a shell script with the following in it, I will make a few easy scripts later.

+    #!/bin/bash

+    cd $PROJECT_ROOT
+    . $SOME_VENV_DIRECTORY/activate
+    python bme280_sensor.py

 ## Database and sensor data notes